boltops-tools/terraspace-docs/_docs/install/standalone/details/permissions.md

 ---
 title: "Mac OSX Permissions"
-nav_text: MacOSX
+nav_text: Mac OSX
 ---

-After installing Terraspace via homebrew, you should change the owner of the `/opt/terraspace` folder to your user.
+After installing Terraspace via the standalone installer, you should change the owner of the `/opt/terraspace` folder to your user.

-    brew cask install boltops-tools/software/terraspace
     sudo chown -R `whoami`:staff /opt/terraspace

-The cask installer uses sudo to create the `/opt/terraspace` directory, so it is owned by root.
+The standalone installer uses sudo to create the `/opt/terraspace` directory, so it is owned by root.
 This results in a sudo prompt when terraspace calls `bundle` and tries to install new gems.
 You will see this:

     => Installing dependencies with: bundle install
     Following files may not be writable, so sudo is needed: